Valley Medical and Wellness

 How is neuropathy pain treated?

-Before developing your individualized neuropathy treatment plan, the doctors do a comprehensive review of your medical history and your physical health.
+Before developing your individualized neuropathy treatment plan, our providers conduct a comprehensive review of your medical history and your physical health.
 They do their best to find the root cause of your symptoms to offer the best treatment possible.

 The doctors at Valley Medical and Wellness provide extensive treatment plans for neuropathy symptoms.
 Pharmaceutical interventions are the first line of treatment.
 Complementary therapies such as osteopathic manipulations, acupuncture, and supplementation are also quite successful in addressing neuropathy symptoms and relieving pain.

-If you suffer dysfunction and pain due to neuropathy, call the nearest Valley Medical and Wellness location, or schedule an appointment online.
+If you suffer dysfunction and pain due to neuropathy, call the nearest Valley Medical and Wellness location.

 Alcohol Dependencemore info